What’s the right way to leave the UAE?

 2. Start a year early if you’re looking to sell your property:

-Start researching agents and market prices one year before leaving.
+Start searching for real estate agents and market prices one year before leaving.
 Nearer to the move date, you will need to decide other things, such as whether you’re going to sell your furniture or ship it; the same with your car if you own one.
 You’ll need six weeks to clear your mortgage if you have one, get a no-objection certificate and transfer the title deed to receive your final payment.

 3. If you have pets, are they coming with you?